 Companies have been struggling to embrace employee wellbeing in the workplace for a long time now.
-Historically, wellbeing initiatives were considered as not so important, and they were not a priority for many employers.
-However, things are changing.
+Historically, wellbeing initiatives were seen as “nice to have” rather than essential, so they rarely made it onto the priority list.
+Many organisations focused more on short-term performance than long-term employee health.
+However, that mindset is now shifting—and quickly.

-As these challenging times are having a significant impact on employees’ wellbeing, this is a wake-up call for many employers to consider investing in wellbeing initiatives.
+As these challenging times are having a significant impact on employees’ wellbeing, this is a wake-up call for many employers to take action and invest in meaningful support.
+More organisations are now recognising that a well-designed corporate wellbeing programme is not just beneficial for employees—it’s critical for sustainable performance, retention, and culture.

 📚Check out our article about what a Communication Strategy is and How to Create Your Own or watch our Masterclass.

-In this blog, you will learn about what employee wellbeing is, why is it important and how to launch and manage a successful employee wellbeing program with a proper internal communications strategy.
+In this blog, you will learn what employee wellbeing really means, why it matters more than ever, and how to launch and manage a successful employee wellbeing program supported by a strong internal communications strategy.

 What Is Employee Wellbeing?

-Employee wellbeing, employee happiness, employee engagement, employee experience, employee satisfaction… these are the terms often used interchangeably.
-While they are related, they don’t mean the same things, and the strategies around how to improve them can be significantly different.
+Employee wellbeing, employee happiness, employee engagement, employee experience, employee satisfaction… these terms are often used interchangeably.
+While they are closely connected, they don’t mean the same thing.
+Each one requires a slightly different approach and set of actions.

 So, what’s the difference?

-When talking about employee wellbeing, think about it as the way employees’ duties, expectations, stress levels and working environments affect their overall health and happiness.
+When talking about employee wellbeing, think of it as how employees’ responsibilities, expectations, stress levels, and working environments shape their overall health and happiness—both inside and outside of work.

-Even though it may not be easy to become an employee-centric company and put your people first, these unprecedented times have shown us that such approach is not an option any more, it’s an absolute must!
+Even though it may not be easy to become an employee-centric company and put your people first, these unprecedented times have made one thing clear: this approach is no longer optional—it’s essential for long-term success.

-When people are in a state of wellbeing at work, they’re able to develop their potential, be productive and creative, build positive relationships with others, better cope with stress, and make meaningful contributions.
+When people are in a state of wellbeing at work, they’re more likely to develop their potential, stay productive and creative, build strong relationships, cope better with stress, and make meaningful contributions to the organization.

 Get the right IC tools to launch, communicate and measure the success of your employee wellbeing program